 - You must currently be a high school senior

 - You must have a high school GPA of 3.5 at the time of your application.
 The GPA requirement must be maintained through graduation and your final official high school transcript must be submitted to the College

-- You must have a minimum of 27 in reading and a minimum of a 26.5 in math OR an ACT score of 21.
+- You must have a minimum of 27 in reading on your SAT and a minimum of a 26.5 in math OR an ACT score of 21.
 If you do not meet these criteria, don’t worry!
 You can still be considered for the Traditional BSN Program here.